The History of Hockey in Charlotte

 September 15, 2016 (updated)

-When the Charlotte Checkers kick off their 2017-18 season, it marks another chapter in the 60-year history of hockey in the Queen City.
+When the Charlotte Checkers kick off the new season, it marks another chapter in the 60-year history of hockey in the Queen City.
 Although still thought of primarily as a northern sport, hockey has made tremendous progress in the south.
 NHL teams, and numerous minor league hockey teams, now dot the southern landscape, and Charlotte has played an important role in that expansion.